SunshineJunFu/refer/README.md

 ## Attention
-This is a copy branch from https://github.com/lichengunc/refer.
+This is a copy branch from https://github.com/lichengunc/refer and utilized to reproduce MAtt.

 Compared to [old verison](https://github.com/lichengunc/refer.), this branch is extended to python3.x.

 ## Note
 This API is able to load all 4 referring expression datasets, i.e., RefClef, RefCOCO, RefCOCO+ and RefCOCOg.